I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

-I had nearly given up hope that this type of sensor, like and receiver are one in front of the other and can attack if something gets in between them.
+I had nearly given up hope that this type of sensor, like these little modules, might be employed as a switch, where the emitter and receiver are one in front of the other and can attack if something gets in between them.

-I've used this sensor in a variety of projects, including the encoded DC motor for various apps which uses data.
+I've used this sensor in a variety of projects, including the encoded DC motor for various apps and the infrared remote, which uses infrared light to send and receive data.

 As you can see, I was on the verge of giving up.

 We could detect fire, for example, since it releases a lot of infrared light.

 We can measure the voltage drop and see how it changes based on the light if we download the sample code and upload it to the Arduino.